 Cups also may be applied with a lighter pressure by a therapist to specific acupuncture points with the purpose of stimulating the functioning of organs within the body.

-After cups have been applied there may be marks remaining in the treated area, known as Sha, which usually disappear within a few days after treatment.
+Often cupping marks appear in the treated region after the application of cupping therapy.
+This is referred to as Sha, which usually disappear within a few days after treatment.

-These marks reflect the toxins which have been brought to the surface, their depth of colour indicating the amount of toxin being released.
+These ‘cupping bruises’ reflect the toxins which have been brought to the surface, their depth of colour indicating the amount of toxin being released.

 After cupping it is recommended to ensure a good intake of water in the following days to best assist the body in clearing these marks and toxins away.
 Keeping the treated area warm and covered also benefits the healing process during this period.